 A word on Sonarr v3

-Sonarr v3 is an upcoming update that will introduce a ton of new stuff.
-The interface has been redesigned, there will be search filters, and Drone Factory has been removed to just name a few changes.
-Sonarr v3 will be compatible with everything described in this guide.
-However, this guide was created using the latest stable release.
+Sonarr v3, the eagerly anticipated update, is set to unveil a treasure trove of new features.
+A sleek redesign, search filters, and the removal of the Drone Factory, just to name a few.
+Fear not, Sonarr v3 will be compatible with everything detailed in this guide.
+However, this guide was concocted using the most recent stable release.